 Can you use regular salmon for poke?

-For salmon poke, or any type of poke dish, it’s best to go with fish from trusted stores like Mitsuwa or companies like Catalina Offshore, which are known for their fresh fish specifically prepared and labeled to be eaten raw, like sushi.
+For salmon poke, or any type of poke dish, it’s best to go with fish from trusted stores like Mitsuwa or companies like Catalina Offshore (affiliate link), which are known for their fresh fish specifically prepared and labeled to be eaten raw, like sushi.